riverbed/steelscript-appfwk/docs/configuration.rst

 Devices
 -------

-With a freshly initialized server, the first login to the server will bring up the "Edit Devices" page.
+Logging in to the server will bring up the "Edit Devices" page, except for the first time after initializing the server, in which case the the :ref:`User Preference <User Preferences>` page will be brought up instead.

 This page is only accessible to admin users, and provides a means to add devices for use throughout the site.

 Click on "Add New Device" and fill out the requested information for